 Once you have decided to adopt, a bit of the excitement may subside with all the decisions that you will have to make.
 The decision to adopt may have been difficult, but finding out how to adopt and making choices about that avenue can be terrifying.
 One of the first decisions you will need to make is finding an adoption professional to facilitate your adoption process.
 If you are an expectant mother who is thinking of placing your child for adoption, you will have the decision to make of which adoption professional to go with to facilitate the process.
 This will also be impactful and incredibly important.
-While this decision may seem like a simple one, there are many factors that go into choosing an adoption professional and making sure that you pick one based on your needs and your type of adoption.
+While this decision may seem like a simple one, many factors go into choosing an adoption professional and making sure that you pick one based on your needs and your type of adoption.

 In an article from the National Council For Adoption, the process of choosing an adoption professional is made clear and detailed.
 This article first talks about the aspect of finding adoption agencies or adoption professionals that are licensed and accredited.
 This is incredibly important as there are so many scams involved in adoption, and it is certainly unfortunate when anyone falls victim.
-It is vital that both hopeful adoptive parents and expectant parents work with adoption professionals who are both accredited and reputable.
+Both hopeful adoptive parents and expectant parents must work with adoption professionals who are both accredited and reputable.
 There are multiple ways to seek out reviews and information on each adoption agency.
 You should not choose an adoption professional based simply on word-of-mouth.
 You should also not choose an adoption professional simply because it’s the first one you find, or it is the cheapest option.

 According to the National Council For Adoption article, each adoption professional in a hopeful adoptive parent or expectant parent’s state will need to be licensed and accredited through the state.
-The article states that “each state has a licensing division that oversees adoption and sets minimum standards for child-placing agencies.
+The article states that “each state has a licensing division that oversees the adoption and sets minimum standards for child-placing agencies.
 These licensing divisions set criteria for agency staff: educational qualifications, training requirements, sometimes even office/administrative staff requirements and regulations governing the storage of records.”
 Within each state, every adoption professional will need to follow these guidelines.
 It is imperative to note that the article uses the word “minimum” because there are some adoption professionals who go above and beyond these standards to provide quality services.
 It is vital in your search for an adoption professional that you find adoption professionals who attempt to exceed the minimum requirements.
 With something good like adoption, there comes a lot of bad and a lot of space for corruption.
-When you find an adoption professional who does its best to ensure safeguards against this corruption and does everything they can to provide quality services, you will know that you have found the right adoption agency to handle your adoption needs.
+When you find an adoption professional who does their best to ensure safeguards against this corruption and does everything they can to provide quality services, you will know that you have found the right adoption agency to handle your adoption needs.

 On the topic of selecting an adoption agency or adoption professional who provides quality services, the article further outlines some advice on selecting an adoption professional who will best meet your needs.
 This article first advises making sure that you research any adoption professional before selecting.
 Look at reviews and ask around about each adoption professional.
 Check with your state to see if there have been any complaints or issues that have arisen in the past.
 Get information from the adoption professional sent to you and also meet with multiple adoption professionals before making your selection.
 A good adoption professional will be like an open book and be happy to answer any questions you might pose.
 If you feel like one is being secretive, you may need to look elsewhere.